Moonstroke/nprops/README.md

 	and allows for homogeneous properties files.
 Also, this allows to use URIs (with a protocol) as keys.

+8. No exclamation mark as comment character

+	In the same vein, the class only recognizes one character to denote a comment line, the most widespread of the two: the hash sign.
+This maintains immediate interoperability with usual scripting languages, although this is not a goal of the project.

-8. No silent discard of non-escaping backslashes
+9. No silent discard of non-escaping backslashes

 	Simply ignoring backslashes that are not part of an escape sequence is one of the most decried features of the standard `Properties` class.
 This one